Do I need to own a computer to attend?

 The learning coach or mentor needs to have at least basic computer skills.
 Use of the computer is an important part of the program, but in the early grades it is mostly the parent (or other responsible adult) who interacts with the computer.
 The program is user-friendly.
 High school students are most successful if they have basic computer skills.
 If not, there is additional training available.

-What does the computer system for eligible families provided by LVS include?
+What does the computer system for eligible families loaned by LVS include?

-Computers provided by us follow these technical specs:
+Computers loaned by us follow these technical specs:

 - Speed: 1.8 GHz or better